My artwork is an exploration of natural and rural settings. It is here that I feel most at peace and am prompted to do some deep introspective work.

 Stacy-Ann Topjian Searle is a landscape artist who uses pen and ink to create detailed drawings in black and white.

-Her work is in private collections throughout the United States.
+Her work is in private collections throughout the United States and overseas.

 Searle began her art education by taking workshops at the Massachusetts College of Art in Boston Massachusetts.
 She later earned a BA in Art from the University of Lowell, Lowell Massachusetts, where her focus was on Illustration.

-Originally from Lowell, Massachusetts, she now calls Nashua, New Hampshire home.
+Originally from New England, she now calls Carrboro, North Carolina home.